top of page

 ABOUT EMILY

 Emily is a New York City based voice coach and performer.
-She graduated from New York University's Tisch School of the Arts with a BFA in Drama, and minors in Childhood and Adolescent Mental Health Studies and Social Work.
+She graduated from New York University's Tisch School of the Arts with a BFA in Drama, and double minors in Childhood & Adolescent Mental Health Studies and Social Work.

 Emily loves the stage and screen equally, but she started her performing arts journey in Musical Theatre at age of six.
 She knew even then that being a working artist would be the big dream.
-She has since made it her mission to understand the science of singing across all genres.
-Over the last few years, she's taken courses at The CCM Vocal Pedagogy Institute at Shenandoah University (including Training Young Singers, Teaching Pop/Rock Styles, Musical Theatre Styles), and completed the Acoustic Vocal Pedagogy Workshop at The New England Conservatory of Music.
+She has since made it her mission to understand the science of singing across all genres by taking courses at The CCM Vocal Pedagogy Institute at Shenandoah University (including Training Young Singers, Teaching Pop/Rock Styles, Training Baby Belters, Musical Theatre Styles), and completing the Acoustic Vocal Pedagogy Workshop at The New England Conservatory of Music.

 Outside the studio, Emily is actively pursuing a career in the arts, and she brings first-hand industry experience to every lesson.
 She'll be your biggest fan, and your most excitable creative nerd.